Shadowrunner Boss Guide

 Tide Vortex

-Shadowrunner shoots waterballs at a single enemy, dealing 3 hit(s) of 120% damage; the final hit inflicsts a 1-turn [Stunned].
+Shadowrunner shoots waterballs at a single enemy, dealing 3 hit(s) of 150% damage, with a 50% chance each to inflict 1 stack(s) of a 5-turn [DoT].

 Phantom Ferry